-Lubman is Associate Professor of Conducting and Ensembles at the Eastman School of Music since 1997, where he directs the Musica Nova ensemble, and is on the faculty of the Bang-on-a-Can Summer Institute.
+Lubman is on faculty at the Eastman School of Music and Bang on a Can Summer Festival.
 He is represented by Karsten Witt Musik Management.